linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 Sonobuoy is a great tool when it comes to conformance validation.
 Its [plugin model](https://sonobuoy.io/docs/master/plugins/) can allow us to easily extend functionality beyond K8s conformance validation.
 Essentially, Sonobuoy runs your test suite in a pod in the cluster, hence, also saves developers the overhead of configuring the desired objects such as Namespaces, ServieAccounts, ClusterRoleBindings, Jobs, RBAC, etc.

-Now, for the ease of management of the project, we simply extend our "vanilla" approach as stated above, to provide a [sonobuoy plugin](https://sonobuoy.io/docs/master/plugins/).
+Now, for the ease of management of the project, we simply extend our default approach as described above, to provide a [sonobuoy plugin](https://sonobuoy.io/docs/master/plugins/).
 Hence, we require 2 new items :

 **1. A Docker image to house our test suite**

 As per Sonobuoy's requirements, the test suite and its dependencies shall be packaged as a Docker container.
 This container shall run as a job in the cluster.
-In the Dockerfile, we define that the following must happen :
+In the Dockerfile, we define that the following must happen

 - Setup and install all the binaries/tools required by the testing environment - `linkerd`, `kubectl`, `mysql`, etc.
 - Copy _run.sh_ file that initiates the tests.
-(Note that we are reusing the same `run.sh` file from the "vanilla" approach).
+(Note that we are reusing the same `run.sh` file from the default approach).
 - Copy the test suite
 - ENTRYPOINT `./run.sh`